 Here in Britain, when most of us think of cauliflower we think of it smothered in cheese sauce next to your Sunday roast.

 Personally, I like to cover my cauliflower cheese in paprika and ground black pepper and bake it off in the oven to give it that crispy edge.
 Delicious.
-But cauliflower has so many more uses around the world: in Eastern Europe they have these wonderful traditional cauliflower soups, in Italy they create marvellous pasta dishes with it, and in India there are some mouth watering cauliflower curries that will blow you away.
+But cauliflower has so many more uses around the world.
+In Eastern Europe they have these wonderful traditional cauliflower soups.
+Whilst in Italy they create marvellous pasta dishes with it.
+And in India there are some mouth watering cauliflower curries that will blow you away.

 Blended down and mixed with egg and cheese, it can even be used as a substitute for a pizza base!
 Which is great if you’re gluten intolerant (or you’re just cutting down on the carbs).